Snowflake-Labs/sfquickstarts/site/sfguides/src/accelerating_data_teams_with_snowflake_and_dbt_cloud_hands_on_lab/accelerating_data_teams_with_snowflake_and_dbt_cloud_hands_on_lab.md

     ![Snowflake Sample Data Database](assets/Snowflake_sample_data_database.png)<br>

+    If you don’t see the database, you may have removed it from your account.
+To reinstate it, run the following command in your worksheet:

+    ```sql
+    create or replace database snowflake_sample_data from share sfc_samples.sample_data;
+    ```

+    You should now see the database as one of your database objects, with associated schemas within it.

 5. Clicking the database name will reveal a schema dropdown, including the schema that we’ll be using for our source data, [TPCH_SF1](https://docs.snowflake.com/en/user-guide/sample-data-tpch.html). <br>

     ![Snowflake TPCH SF1](assets/Snowflake_tpch_sf1.png)